 Maximizing Efficiency With Automated Third Party Vendor Due Diligence

-Organizations today manage an expanding web of third-party vendors, making third-party vendor due diligence more critical – and more challenging – than ever.
+Organizations today manage an expanding web of third-party vendors, making third-party vendor due diligence more critical and more challenging than ever.
 Procurement professionals, compliance officers, and IT leaders must vet and monitor countless suppliers for risks ranging from cybersecurity and regulatory compliance to financial stability.
 The stakes are high: nearly one-third of security breaches originate from third-party incidents.
 Yet traditional due diligence methods struggle to keep up with this growing scale and complexity.
-To meet these demands, forward-thinking companies are turning to automation as a key strategy in optimizing vendor risk management for greater efficiency and control.
+To meet these demands, forward-thinking companies are turning to automation as a key strategy to optimize vendor risk management and improve efficiency and control.

 Challenges of Manual Vendor Due Diligence